Back

-According to the Office for National Statistics (ONS), 92% of higher education students say their living costs have risen compared to last year.
+According to the latest figures from the Office for National Statistics (ONS), 92% of higher education students in England have seen their living costs rise.

 Contents: